wornluki/Monterail_app/README.md

 **Task 4: Use templates** (✓)

 Most data is dynamic.
 A little of data is still static but it will be no problem to make them dynamic.
 I would need some time to model data.
+Data is serve from file.

 **Task 5: Add pagination and sorting** (✓)